pimpcapital/ParallelGit/README.md

 ---------------------------
 Like with any data store, the size of a single request is usually very small compared to the size of the store.
 It would be an overkill to select an entire table from a SQL database when the task asks for one row.
 Similarly, checking out all files in a branch is not be necessary for most tasks.

 ParallelGit adopts a lazy loading strategy to minimise I/O and other resource usages.
 For inputs, directories and file contents are only loaded when they are demanded by the task.
-For outputs, new blobs and trees are only created at commit creation.
+For outputs, new blobs and trees are only created at commit creation stage.

 #### Read requests